 Climbing stairs or ladders may cause leg pain.
 While this pain often subsides immediately, in some cases it may indicate a more serious injury.
 A muscle strain in one or more of the quadriceps muscles represents the most common cause of leg pain from stair climbing.
 Other possible injuries include inflammation of the rectus femoris tendon or iliotibial band syndrome.
-See your doctor immediately if your symptoms aren't relieved by icing and rest.

 Video of the Day